One Punch Man Season 3 has anime fans all revved up for the next part of

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the One Punch Man Season 3 premiere date will occur in the future.

-The future of One Punch Man Season 3 is largely dependent on how the second season was handled in 2019.
+Otherwise, the future of One Punch Man Season 3 is largely dependent on how the second season was handled in 2019.
 Since J.C.
-Staff chose to rush through all of the currently available manga chapters then it’s likely audiences may end up waiting years for the manga to provide enough source material.
+Staff rushed through the currently available manga chapters it’s likely audiences may end up waiting at least a year for the manga to provide enough source material.

+When the second season finished there were 26 chapters unadapted.
 With the exception of a hiatus when Murata’s father passed away in May 2019, Murata has been keeping up with bi-weekly updates to the manga.
-Assuming that Murata resumes this work schedule, that means there should be enough new chapters for OPM Season 3 by the end of 2020.
+That means there should be enough new chapters for OPM Season 3 by the middle of 2020.